rtcollege/IT215BrainRotGame/AIChats.md

     Who: Ryan

     Prompt:
+        Can you move the buttons to the left side as well on the main menu.
+You should also add a button below settings for Credits

+    Response:

+#

+    Model: Replit AI Assistant

+    Who: Ryan

+    Prompt:
-        Can you increase the size of the Title text on both the main menu and settings scene?
+        Can you move the buttons to the left side as well on the main menu.
+You should also add a button below settings for Credits

     Response: